cdapio/cdap/docs/developer-guide/source/intro.rst

 Designing Big Data applications using **Continuuity Reactor™** provides a clear separation between infrastructure components and application code.

 Reactor functions as a middle-tier application platform, exposing simple, high-level abstractions to perform data collection, processing, storage and query.
+Logs are collected by Streams, while Flows do basic aggregation and realtime analysis.
+Advanced, off-line aggregation is performed by Map Reduce jobs and Workflow components.
+Procedures provide interactive queries.
+The application can now be scaled independent of the underlying infrastrucre.

+The advantages of this approach include:

-A single unified architecture to perform these four tasks, with interoperability designed into the framework.
-Horizontal scalability is derived from the underlying Apache Hadoop layer, while the **Continuuity Reactor** APIs reduce the application complexity and development time.
+- A single unified architecture to perform data collection, processing, storage and query, with interoperability designed into the framework.
+- Horizontal scalability is derived from the underlying Apache Hadoop layer, while the **Continuuity Reactor** APIs reduce the application complexity and development time.

 .. image:: /doc-assets/_images/ArchitectureDiagram_3.png